 Prof. Maritta Törrönen is Professor of Social Work at University of Helsinki, Faculty of Social Sciences, and her main research interests concern theory of reciprocity, global welfare society, communities, power relationships, everyday life and well-being, which have points of reference with social work and social policy, childhood, child protection, family research and ethnic studies.
-Her recent research is linked to international social work and proactive social work.
+Her recent research is linked to proactive social work.

 Prof. Törrönen is interested in the ways people globally cope in their everyday life, gender and age related questions, with the help of the social and health care system.